mlabs-haskell/clb/docs/reports/ms4/MS4-REPORT.md

 This work demonstrates the use of Aiken-based scripts with Atlas PAB/CLB.
 There are two main concerns when doing this:
  * Ensuring that the encoding of boundary types matches.
- * Loading external script and applying their arguments.
+ * Loading external scripts and applying their arguments.

 Both topics are covered in the milestone close-out [video](https://www.youtube.com/watch?v=o_47ItaL8kQ) in details.

-The current solution based on the approach of finding the proper encoding by writing proper types in Aiken for parameters, datums, and redeemers to match them.
+The current solution is based on the approach of finding the proper encoding by writing proper types in Aiken for parameters, datums, and redeemers to match them.